 Industry Analysis & Industry Trends

 In the years since the recession, industry revenue has gradually recovered with improving per capita disposable income and consumer confidence.
 To generate growth, spas have expanded their array of service offerings, particularly their range of antiaging and medical treatments.
-In particular, the baby-boomer generation is expected to take advantage of expanding antiaging services over the next five years, making the demographic a particularly important source of industry growth.... purchase to read more
+The baby-boomer generation is expected to take advantage of expanding antiaging services over the next five years, making the demographic an especially important source of industry growth.... purchase to read more

 Industry Report - Industry SWOT Analysis Chapter